sleepymalc/VSCode-LaTeX-Inkscape/README.md

 	<img src="https://github.com/sleepymalc/VSCode-LaTeX-Inkscape/blob/main/demo/gifs/table.gif"/>
 </p>

 or this:

 <p align="center">
 	<img src="https://github.com/sleepymalc/VSCode-LaTeX-Inkscape/blob/main/demo/gifs/pmatrix.gif"/>
 </p>

-Too fast to keep track of?
 For the first snippet, I type `table2 5`, and then it generates a table with 2 rows and 5 columns.
 For the second one, I type `pmat` for matrix, and then type `2 5` to indicate that I want a 2 by 5 matrix, then boom!
 My snippets do that for me in an instant!

-Feeling it?
 Let's try to set up this step by step.
 And maybe you can create your snippets also!
 Here is some useful snippets for you.

 <p align="center">
 	<img src="https://github.com/sleepymalc/VSCode-LaTeX-Inkscape/blob/main/demo/gifs/useful.gif"/>